-Gaviota (Spanish word for Seagull) is a chess engine available for Windows, Linux, and Android.
-The code has been written as portable as possible, so Gaviota could easily support other OS in the future.
+Gaviota (Spanish word for Seagull) is a chess engine available for Windows, Linux, Android, FreeBSD, and Mac OS X. The code has been written as portable as possible, so Gaviota could easily support other systems in the future.

-Gaviota also supports the UCI protocol (after versions 0.75.x).
-For that reason, Gaviota can be used with any interface supporting either the Winboard or UCI protocol, such as Arena (Windows), Winboard/Xboard, ChessGUI, Scid, and most commercial interfaces.
+Gaviota also supports the UCI protocol (versions 0.75.x and up).
+For that reason, Gaviota can be also used with any interface supporting UCI protocol, such as Arena (Windows), Winboard/Xboard, ChessGUI, Scid, and most commercial interfaces.

-Gaviota has its own book, learning, endgame table bases, and can use up to sixteen processors or cores (SMP).
-Considering its multiprocessing abilities, the full name for versions 0.74 and up could be Bandada de Gaviotas (Seagull Flock) and not Deep Gaviota.
-Jonathan Livingston Seagull would be horrified to follow such a common and ugly path.
+Gaviota has its own book, learning, endgame table bases, and can use up to sixty four cores (SMP).
+Considering its multiprocessing abilities, the full name for versions 0.74 and up could be Bandada de Gaviotas (Seagull Flock) but never Deep Gaviota.
+Jonathan Livingston Seagull would be horrified to follow such a common and ugly trend.
 We could talk about the Flock version, but not the Deep version.
 The simple name Gaviota will be always appropriate.